Least Squares Estimation of a Quasiconvex Regression Function

 where for two vectors $\boldsymbol a := (a_1,\ldots, a_d), \boldsymbol b:= (b_1, \ldots, b_d) \in \R^d$, we say $\boldsymbol a \lle \boldsymbol b$ if $a_i \le b_i$ for all $i \in \{1, \ldots, d\}$.

-For a given output level $y,$ define the \textit{input requirement set}\footnote{We will use \textit{input set} and \textit{input requirement set} interchangeably in this paper.} $V(y) \subset \R^d$ as the set of all input vectors $\boldsymbol x$ that produce {at least} $y$ unit of output.
-Formally $V(y):= \{ \boldsymbol x: \varphi(\boldsymbol x)\ge y\}.$ Another prominent assumption about the production function is that input requirement set $V(y)$ is convex for every $y\in \R$.
-Formally, the convexity axiom implies that
+For a given output level $y,$ define the \textit{input requirement set}\footnote{We will use \textit{input set} and \textit{input requirement set} interchangeably in this paper.} $V(y) \subset \R^d$ as the set of all input vectors $\boldsymbol x$ that produce {at least} $y$ units of output, i.e. $V(y):= \{ \boldsymbol x: \varphi(\boldsymbol x)\ge y\}.$ Another prominent assumption about the production function is that the input requirement set $V(y)$ is convex for every $y\in \R$, i.e.

 The economic motivation for this assumption is based on the fact that for most production technologies there are optimal proportions in which inputs should be used and that deviations from the optimal proportion by decreasing the level of one input, such as capital, will require more than a proportional increase in another input, such as labor~\citep{johnson2018shape}.
 Furthermore \citet[Page 82]{varian1992microeconomic} argues that even if the production technology does not justify convexity, if the prices for inputs are positive, then operating in a nonconvex region of the input requirement set would be economically inefficient and should be avoided.